SWAT+ Simulation

 Instead of performing each step separately as explained above, you can run a SWAT+

-simulation in a separate directory by configuring all options at once using a single function:
+simulation in a separate empty directory by configuring all options at once using a single function:

 }